-However, when the animals were treated with antibiotics, the amount of IL-17 was reduced, suggesting gamma-delta T cells could sense the presence of normal bacteria such as those that make up the gut microbiome and invade bacterial species respond appropriately to regulate behavior.
+However, when the animals were treated with antibiotics, the amount of IL-17 was reduced, suggesting gamma-delta T cells could sense the presence of normal bacteria, such as those that make up the gut microbiome and invade bacterial species and respond appropriately to regulate behavior.

 Scientists speculate that the link between the immune system and the brain could have evolved as part of a multipronged survival strategy.
 Increased alertness and vigilance could help rodents survive infection by discouraging behaviors that increase the risk of further infection or predation while in a weakened state.

 Alves de Lima said, “The immune system and the brain have most likely co-evolved.
 Selecting special molecules to protect us immunologically and behaviorally at the same time is a smart way to protect against infection.
 This is a good example of how cytokines, which evolved to fight against pathogens, also are acting on the brain and modulating behavior.”